axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 There are several preferences you can configure to control the overall functionality of the RaceCommittee App.
 All these options can be configured either via remote configuration (see above) or on the device itself.
 The remote configuration is fetched on selecting an event in the event selection screen.
 If there is a configuration stored on the server for the target device, it will overwrite the corresponding options in the device's local configuration.

 In the following we will have a look at some of these settings.
+Most of them are enabled for remote configuration.

 ### General preferences